Our forests need help

 Out of a 20,000 acre focus area

 RFP has identified six projects across the Rogue Basin.
 These high-priority areas, spanning public land and private tracts, are critically important for reducing the risks of extreme wildfires, promoting climate adaptation, and restoring resilience to our landscape.
-The work begins in the Applegate and Illinois Valleys in 2020 and continues into 2025.
+The work began in the Applegate and Illinois Valleys in 2020 and continues into 2025.

 The Upper Briggs Restoration Project on the Wild Rivers District in the Illinois Valley supports diverse habitats and forest conditions.
 This ridge burned in the Klondike/Taylor fire, but from ridge to stream, one encounters legacy trees to protect, dense understories to be thinned and chaparral patches intermixed.
 The ridgeline is important for managing fires moving from wildlands toward Illinois Valley communities.